rkgttr/generator-rkgttr/README.md

  * `classname`: shortcut for `document.getElementsByClassName`
  * `tag`: shortcut for `document.getElementsByTagName`

+ All methods, except `Q.id` can have a second optional parameters, which should be a `Node` object, that is the context from where you want to perform the query.
+For example:

+    Q.all('li'); // return all list elements in the document Q.all('li', Q.one('ul.todo')); // return all list elements into the .todo list

 ##### Helpers Module

 Helpers is a module that consists of useless methods: